RAG+: Enhancing Retrieval-Augmented Generation with Application-Aware Reasoning: Experimental Details

 We first collected a range of publicly available online resources, supplemented with original questions and corresponding answers.
 The dataset includes both standard QA items and multiple-choice questions with varying numbers of answer options.
 Only the correct answers were retained.
 For compound questions that inquire about multiple values (e.g., "What is the value of $y$ when $x = 0$ or $x = 1$?"), we decomposed them into separate single-answer questions, such as "What is the value of $y$ when $x = 0$" and "What is the value of $y$ when $x = 1$?".

-Next, we transformed all QA pairs into a multiple-choice format by prompting GPT to generate three additional plausible but incorrect answer options.
+Next, we transformed all QA pairs into a multiple-choice format by prompting powerful LLMs to generate three additional plausible but incorrect answer options.
 This step expands the test set while simultaneously constraining the model’s generative space.

 Finally, we manually reviewed and refined the knowledge points, solution demonstrations, and generated answer choices to ensure overall quality and accuracy.
 All annotations and validations were conducted solely by the authors without external assistance.